Arnold Bouka Moutou

-Arnold Bouka Moutou (born 28 November 1988) is a professional footballer who plays as a left-back for Canadian club Valour FC.
-Born in France, he represented Congo at international level.
+Arnold Bouka Moutou (born 28 November 1988) is a former professional footballer who plays as a left-back.
+Born in France, he represented Congo at the international level.

 Club career

 Dijon

 In July 2016, Bouka Moutou was transferred to newly promoted Ligue 1 side Dijon for a fee of €400,000.
 He made his first-team debut on 17 September 2016 in a 0–0 draw against Metz.
 In the 2016–17 season, he made a total of ten first-team appearances, two appearances in the French Cup and three reserve team appearances in CFA 2.

 The following season, Bouka Moutou made six first-team league appearances and one appearance in the Coupe de la Ligue.
 With the reserve side, he made five appearances.
 The 2018–19 season saw a further reduction in first-team playing time for Bouka Moutou, as he made only three league appearances and two in the French Cup, while making another five appearances with the reserves.
 He departed the club at the end of that season after his contract ran out.